DebJamA/Internship-python-2/README.md

 	> Setup the Development Environment (py-2-1)
 ___

-## Create cookie.db and connect to project
+## Create cookiejar.db and connect to project

 1. Create `main.py` in root directory